BGI-Qingdao/stlfr2supernova_pipeline/README.md

 ### <a name=10x>Appendix C : an example of 10X reads</a>

-- the read1 of 10X reads
+- Read1 of 10X reads

-*The first 23bp of sequence is the 10X barcode at read1*
+*The first 23-bp sequence is the 10X barcode within read1*

 ```
 @ST-E0:0:SIMULATE:8:0:0:1 1:N:0:NAAGTGCT